microsoft/vscode-languageserver-node/README.md

 ## History

-* Next: Client and Server
+* 2.6.0: Client and Server
   * Support for Document Link Providers
+  * Support for additional text edits and commands in completion items.

 * 2.5.0: Client and Server
   * Better error handling on client side.